A muscle biopsy is the removal of a small piece of muscle tissue for examination.

 The anesthetic may burn or sting when injected (before the area becomes numb).
 After the anesthetic wears off, the area may be sore for about a week.

 Why the Test is Performed

-A muscle biopsy may be done to identify or detect:
+A muscle biopsy may be done to help identify or detect:

 - Inflammatory diseases of muscle (such as polymyositis or dermatomyositis)

 - Diseases of the connective tissue and blood vessels (such as polyarteritis nodosa)

 - Infections that affect the muscles (such as trichinosis or toxoplasmosis)